 I am often asked how to choose the right container for a container garden.
 The simple answer is that there is no one "right," container for a garden, there are many "right" containers.
 That said, there are a few guidelines that can help you make the decision.

-Container Style - The choice of container style is truly unlimited.
-You can use anything at all -- from a clam shell to a recyclable grocery bag, to a classic terracotta pot.
+The choice of container style is truly unlimited.
+You can use anything at all -- from a clamshell to a recyclable grocery bag, to a classic terracotta pot.
 It really depends on your budget, your aesthetics and what you want to plant.
 Anything can be a container, from a trashcan to a laundry basket.
 That said, not everything should be a container, especially when growing edibles.
 There is evidence that tires and some rubber may not be a healthy planting alternative.
-Also beware that some plastics can leach chemicals into soil so if you are growing edibles use a food grade plastic.
+Also, beware that some plastics can leach chemicals into the soil so if you are growing edibles use a food grade plastic.